Climate and Earth's Energy Balance

 Begin this lab by watching the following short NASA animation demonstrating the path of one water molecule through the water cycle.
 While watching the animation, make a list and keep track of all the places that the molecule travels.
 Note: In the NASA animation, the depiction of the water reservoirs, such as underground aquifersaquifers: underground water reservoirs that form in the spaces and cracks between rocks, sand, or gravel, where water travels relatively easily., have been simplified to show the molecule pathways.
 Optional: Click the Water Cycle Animation link to view the animation in a new window.

 As discussed earlier, the water cycle not only redistributes water around Earth, it also absorbs and redistributes solar energy between locations.
-Latent heatingLatent heating: the energy required to change a substance to a higher state of matter (solid to liquid to gas).
-This same energy is released from the substance when the change of state is reversed (gas to liquid to solid). of Earth's atmosphere occurs as energy, primarily from the sun, causes liquid water to transform to another phase.
+Latent heatingLatent heating: the energy required to change a substance to a higher state of matter (solid to liquid, or liquid to gas).
+This same energy is released from the substance when the change of state is reversed (gas to liquid, or liquid to solid). of Earth's atmosphere occurs as energy, primarily from the sun, causes liquid water to transform to another phase.
 As this occurs, liquid water absorbs energy, causing it to evaporate and form water vapor.
 The process of evaporation absorbs tremendous amounts of incoming solar energy.
 Through the process of latent heating, energy is transferred into the atmosphere when the water vapor condenses during the formation of clouds.
 For example, think of how a puddle, following a rainstorm, keeps a sidewalk cool until it is completely dried by the sunshine.
 The incoming solar radiation is being used to drive the process of evaporation.
 Once the water is gone, the sidewalk begins to absorb solar radiation and heat up.
 If you touch the sidewalk with bare feet you can feel this sensible heat.

 A second mechanism for the redistribution of thermal energy is the process of convectionconvection: the transfer of thermal energy by the movement of heated material from one place to another., which is the driving force behind weather.
 Together, these two processes account for a significant amount of the Earth's radiation budget.
 In total, energy leaves Earth's surface through three processes: evaporation and condensation (or latent heating and cooling), convection, and emission of thermal infrared radiation.
-Of these three processes, twenty-five percent of the energy that leaves the surface of the Earth is through evaporation and condensation.
+Of these three processes, 25 percent of the energy that leaves the surface of the Earth is through evaporation and condensation.
 An additional five percent, leaves the surface through convection.
 As you complete the following lab, look for signs of these two important heat transfer processes.

-In this lab you will build a physical model of the hydrologic, or water, cycle.
+In this lab you will build a physical model of the hydrologic, or water cycle.

 Materials needed for this lab include: